Time-linear quantum transport simulations with correlated nonequilibrium Green's functions

 In conclusion, we put forward a time-linear approach to study the correlated dynamics of open systems with a large number of NEGF methods.
 Our work empowers the Meir-Wingreen formula allowing its use in contexts and/or for levels of approximation which were previously unattainable in practice.
 The ODE formulation lends itself to parallel computation, adaptive time-stepping implementations and restart protocols, thus opening new avenues for the {\em ab initio} description of time-dependent quantum transport phenomena.

 \acknowledgments R.T. wishes to thank the Academy of Finland for funding under Project No. 345007.
-Y.P. acknowledges funding from NCN Grant POLONEZ BIS 1, ``Nonequilibrium electrons coupled with phonons and collective orders'', 2021/43/P/ST3/03293.
+Y.P. acknowledges funding from Project No. 2021/43/P/ST3/03293 co-funded by the National Science Centre and the European Union Framework Programme for Research and Innovation, Horizon 2020, under the Marie Sklodowska-Curie Grant Agreement No. 945339.
 G.S. and E.P. acknowledge funding from MIUR PRIN Grant No. 20173B72NB, from the INFN17-Nemesys project.
 G.S. and E.P. acknowledge Tor Vergata University for financial support through projects ULEXIEX and TESLA.
 We also acknowledge CSC -- IT Center for Science, Finland, for computational resources.

 \begin{widetext}

 In this Supplemental Material, we consider only the embedding self-energy between the system and the electrodes.
 Other collision terms, such as electron-electron and electron-phonon interactions, can be taken care of by a separate calculation~\cite{karlsson_fast_2021supp, pavlyukh_time-linear_2022supp}. \end{widetext}